sfeir-open-source/sfeir-school-terraform/steps/02-installation-aws/README.md

 This account is necessary to complete the labs steps with Free Tier usage.

-These labs should not incur supplementary fees if you delete all the resources at each end of every workshop with the *terraform destroy* command.
+:warning: These labs should not incur supplementary fees if you delete all the resources at each end of every workshop with the *terraform destroy* command.

 ### Installation